Bridal or Shower Ideas to Guarantee Your Wedding Gift Will Not Be a Duplicate

 Your friends is getting married.
 You could get them a toaster, but last year when you gave another group of friends a toaster, so did four other people.
 This time, you want to give them a unique wedding gift that they will not soon forget, but how can you guarantee that you are not duplicating what others are giving?
 What special gift can you give that shows that you were thinking specifically about this couple and something that by the time your friends' first anniversary comes along, your gift will still be remembered as something from the heart?
 Here are five tips on how your wedding gift will be unique and memorable.

-Tip 1: Providing the Couple a Wedding Service
+Tip 2: Providing the Couple a Wedding Service

 You might be able to provide a service that can be used during the wedding.
-If you are a florist, a photographer, a cake decorator, makeup artist, hairstylist or a wedding planner, offer your friend your services as your wedding gift.
+If you are a florist, a photographer, a cake decorator, a makeup artist, a hairstylist, or a wedding planner, offer your friend your services as your wedding gift.
 If you can't afford to foot the whole service, offer a deep discount.
 Just be sure to offer it early in the planning process.
 The best time to offer is right after you find out that the couple is getting married.
 Many couples would be grateful for the offer for getting your services at deep discounts.
-However, be ready for the couple to refuse your offer of your assistance in the couple's wedding plans.
+However, be ready for the couple to refuse the offer of your assistance in the couple's wedding plans.
 It is, after all, their wedding not yours.

-Tip 2: Other Services
+Tip 3: Other Services

 Let's say you don't have one of the skills mentioned, but you offer some other service.
 If the couple is a client of yours, offer your service for free for a specific length of time or a specific number of visits.
-For instance, if you are the bride's usual hairdresser but for the wedding the bride's Aunt Ruth from out of town is going to do the bride's hair on the day of the wedding, you could offer a couple of certificates to do her hair for a later date.
-Additional services might include pedicures, manicures, massages, auto care (like oil changes), gift certificates to your restaurant, offer to clean their house a couple of times, or perform some other service that the couple would see as valuable to them.
+For instance, if you are the bride's usual hairdresser but for the wedding, the bride's Aunt Ruth from out of town is going to do the bride's hair on the day of the wedding, you could offer a couple of certificates to do her hair for a later date.
+Additional services might include pedicures, manicures, massages, auto care (like oil changes), gift certificates to your restaurant, offering to clean their house a couple of times or performing some other service that the couple would see as valuable to them.

 Don't consider this as simply a way of getting out of paying for a gift for a couple.
 You need to be certain that the service that you are giving is something of value to the couple and has monetary value as well.
-For instance, if you were a realtor, even if the couple were planning to buy a house, you would not consider taking them on a tour of houses your wedding gift to them.
-That's a service that is given away for free and is just being cheap.
+For instance, if you were a realtor, even if the couple was planning to buy a house, you would not consider taking them on a tour of houses as your wedding gift to them.
+That's a service that is given away for free and is just cheap.
 If however, you helped them find the house of their dreams and paid some of the closing costs out of your own pocket so they didn't have to, that would be a gift they would long remember.

-Tip 3: Specialty Crafts
+Tip 4: Specialty Crafts

 Do you do a craft that the couple absolutely loves?
 My mother crochets and makes different things for the home and gives them away as gifts.
 If you know how to crochet or knit, you can make unique wedding gifts like potholders, doilies, afghans, blankets, and dishcloths.
 Many people love these gifts because they were handcrafted just for them in colors to match their home's décor.

-Its not as difficult these days to self-publish a book and cookbooks are among the easiest.
+It's not as difficult these days to self-publish a book and cookbooks are among the easiest.
 A very handy craft that you could produce could be a family cookbook that combines the couple's family's recipes into one cookbook.
 Using a print-on-demand publisher, you could reasonably produce one copy of the cookbook.
 A family cookbook like that would certainly be a one-of-a-kind gift that would be treasured for years.

-Tip 4: Add a little Humor
+Tip 5: Add a little Humor

-Tip 5: Utilize the Couple's Registries
+Tip 6: Utilize the Couple's Registries

-If you simply don't have a skill, craft, or can't think of any humorous idea, ask the couple what stores contain their wish lists.
+If you simply don't have a skill, or craft, or can't think of any humorous idea, ask the couple what stores contain their wish lists.
 These wishlists are called registries.
 If you don't know about registries, you go to the store where the couple has their registry and the store has a list of the exact items in style and brand of items that the couple wants.
-You purchase from that list and the store then sells you that item and takes the item off the list.
+You purchase an item from that list, and the store then sells you that item and takes the item off the list.
 This way, the couple doesn't get half a dozen toasters and three blenders that they have to return for refunds.